Using Blockchain for Healthcare: Major Opportunities & Risks

 Mass adoption of blockchain technology in healthcare industry were expected to happen during 2018-2019 (according to 56% of the respondents), and 29% saw it coming in 2020.

 Three years have passed since that survey but we still don’t see much progress actually going in that direction, while the expectation continues to rise.

-As one can see, the healthcare industry could benefit even from far less innovative technologies than blockchain.
+As one can see, the healthcare industry could benefit even from far less innovative technologies than blockchain, despite the risks of blockchain in healthcare.
 Meanwhile, blockchain clearly possesses the potential to stimulate innovation in various community-based healthcare models, including preventative care.

-Due to its properties of cryptographic public-private access, immutability, and distributed data storage, DLT technology has the ability to guarantee unparalleled level of health data integrity, while sharing it between different actors and parties.
-Thus, implementation of blockchain can help to better integrate a complex team-based healthcare, finance and payment with the care provided.
-This could propel the trend of mutual integration and collaboration in the industry, which is extremely important for the people’s health on a global scale.
+Due to its properties of cryptographic public-private access, immutability, and distributed data storage, DLT technology has the ability to guarantee an unparalleled level of health data integrity, while sharing it between different actors and parties.
+Thus, the implementation of blockchain can help to better integrate complex team-based healthcare, finance, and payment with the care provided.
+This could propel the trend of mutual integration and collaboration in the industry, which is extremely important for people’s health on a global scale.

 A blockchain-powered health data exchange can reveal the actual value of interoperability.
 The technology has the potential to connect currently siloed systems to generate more profound insights, as well as to better assess the value of care.
 It is the point where every participant of the healthcare ecosystem will greatly benefit.
 In the long term, a universal blockchain network for electronic medical records may improve treatment efficiencies and provide better medical outcomes for patients.

-In addition to better interoperability and security, blockchain also ensures better transparency and automation (thanks to smart contracts) for way more efficient processing of wide set of standardized and anonymous health data, as well as lead to lowering of administrative costs.
+In addition to better interoperability and security, blockchain also ensures better transparency and automation (thanks to smart contracts creation) for way more efficient processing of wide set of standardized and anonymous health data, as well as lead to lowering of administrative costs.